EasyBB1/Polycom-Stuff/README.md

 # Polycom-Stuff

-Home for scripts that work with Polycom phones.
+This is the home for scripts that work with Polycom phones.